About Us > How we have helped so far

 Royal Navy Veteran Andy came to live at Care for Veterans in October 2022, having survived a stroke in September 2019 whilst walking his dog.

-The story of World War Two Army veteran and former Queen's Bargemaster, Major Edwin 'Ted' Hunt, who came to live at Care for Veterans in December 2021.
+The story of World War Two veteran, Len Gibbon, who came to live at Care for Veterans in December 2019.

 Former Royal Engineer, Steve, came to live at Care for Veterans in December 2018.
 This is his story...